This is my experience applying for a visa to live in France as the spouse of a French citizen.

 You will be required to book an appointment via an automated system on the French consulate or Embassy’s website.
 I needed to visit the site several times before finding an available slot, and it was a 3-week wait between the day I booked and the first available appointment.

 Their website will have a list of documents to bring.
-Sample and translation in part 3 of this series.
+Sample and translation will be posted in part 3 of this series.

 Show up at your appointment with all the documents on the list.
 BE VERY THOROUGH.
 I can’t emphasize this enough.
 The French administration LOVES paperwork and takes it very seriously.